-Your last Will and Testament is perhaps the most important document you will ever sign.
+Your last Will and Testament are perhaps the most important document you will ever sign.
 As the nature of this document is so important, it is necessary to ensure drafting a will is done correctly so any assets collected over your lifetime are properly accounted for.

-To avoid any problems regarding the administration of an estate, it is important to formulate a plan to ensure the assets are distributed in the most tax effective manner.
+To avoid any problems regarding the administration of an estate, it is important to formulate a plan to ensure the assets are distributed in the most tax-effective manner.

 One of the ways to do this would be to include a testamentary discretionary trust in your Will.
 These discretionary trusts come into existence upon your death and can have significant benefits, including protecting the beneficiaries who receive your assets in the event they:-

 Furthermore, income that is distributed from a testamentary trust to minors is taxed at a marginal rate.
 This means that thousands of dollars in tax can be saved annually if someone passes away with a young family as a result of the special tax treatment.
 A properly prepared estate plan will consider legal, taxation, and financial issues.
 It is therefore important that you seek legal advice and inform your solicitor, accountant, and financial advisor during this process.
 This will create a coordinated approach to establishing and reviewing your estate plan.

 For more information about (keyword), contact the Brisbane family law team at James Noble Law today for a FREE, no-obligation 20-minute consultation.
 To schedule an appointment with one of our Qualified and experienced Family lawyers Brisbane.

 Find Brisbane family lawyers on Google Maps near you.